What Are Web Stories and How Do You Integrate Them Into Your Ecommerce Strategy?

 - You are the owner of your web story, which is not the case with a traditional story.
 Indeed, if the social network where it was designed disappears, your story disappears with it.

 Generally, a web story adopts the same Vertical format Than the stories that we traditionally see on social networks.
-Elle Combines different types of content : video, text, image, GIFs...
+It combines different types of content : video, text, image, GIFs...

 You Can Also Integrate Into Your Web Stories Links, to improve navigation on your website or conversion.